rancher/docs/content/k3s/latest/en/configuration/_index.md

 **Running w/ Rootless**:

 Just add `--rootless` flag to either server or agent.
 So run `k3s server --rootless` and then look for the message `Wrote kubeconfig [SOME PATH]` for where your kubeconfig to access you cluster is.
-Becareful, if you use `-o` to write the kubeconfig to a different directory it will probably not work.
+Be careful, if you use `-o` to write the kubeconfig to a different directory it will probably not work.
 This is because the k3s instance in running in a different mount namespace.